pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

-If this looks complicated, don't worry; many tools like PowerApps can generate a schema for you based on some sample JSON.
-You can easily generate a schema online using the [JSON Schame Validator and Generator](https://extendsclass.com/json-schema-validator.html); it was used to generate the schema above.
+If this looks complicated, don't worry; there are many tools that will generate a schema from sample JSON.
+This is built into Power Apps and Power Automate, and you can generate a schema online using the [JSON Schame Validator and Generator](https://extendsclass.com/json-schema-validator.html); it was used to generate the schema above.

-Why bother?
-Well once you have a scehma, you can get syntax checking and intellisense in tools like Visual Studio Code.
-Power Apps and Power Automate use schemas to determine what name/value pairs are available in your application.
+Why bother with a schema?
+Well once you have one, you can get syntax checking and intellisense in tools like Visual Studio Code.
+Power Apps and Power Automate use schemas to determine what name/value pairs to expose as properties in your project, and what data types they should be.

 You can add a property to your JSON to indicate the URL of the JSON schema; for example, to indicate that a file is a Microsoft Teams manifest, include this schema URL: